mich86/riverr/README.md

 * See [Next Steps](#next-steps) and strikethrough when completed.
 Add to the list if things change or are found.

 ## Deployment
-This page has been deployed using [Netlify](https://www.
-"About Us")
+This page has been deployed using [Netlify](https://riverr-ql-about.netlify.app/).

 ## Testing
+* Browsers: Chrome, Firefox and Safari
+* Devices: MacBook Pro OS Monterey v 12.4 and iPhone SE iOS 15.6
 * HTML5 Vaildator
 * Lighthouse Report
 * Network Speeds: Fast 3G and Slow 3G (dev tools, Network)